 Reduce Your Utility Expenses This Budget Season

 Onsite solar energy for your commercial property offers that opportunity.
-Solar reduces OpEx, increases NOI, generates significant tax benefits, and allows businesses to differentiate themselves in this competitive market.
+Solar offers significant benefits including reduced OpEx, increased NOI, added tax benefits, and allows businesses to differentiate themselves in this competitive market.
 Commercial solar on your property amounts to an attractive return on investment and increased building value and assets.

 Assessing Capital Energy Improvements

 Capital energy improvements like solar present an opportunity to improve the real and perceived market value of your property.
 Owners of solar PV systems benefit from the current 30% Federal Investment Tax Credit and 60% bonus depreciation without needing to occupy the facility on which the solar asset is installed.
 These tax benefits amount to a minimum of 51% of the upfront investment, and they can pass through to individual LLC members.
 Owners can expect to realize a double-digit IRR and single-digit break-even on a 3-decade asset for sizable commercial properties, not including the potential increase in property value.

 Even owners of triple net (NNN) lease spaces can capture solar energy’s generous economic benefits.
 Known as “green leases,” pass-through clauses help investors recoup their investment while also offering energy savings to tenants.
 This solution provides financial motivation for both owners and tenants to carry out capital energy improvement projects that may have otherwise been overlooked.
 The City and County of Denver’s Smart Leasing Program and Green Lease Leaders provide resources and examples for pass-through structures.